Welcome to Rate My Therapist

 Rate My Therapist Guidelines and Terms of Use:

-• Be honest and objective in your assessment of the therapist and therapy experience.
+• Provide honest and objective ratings of your therapist and therapy experience.

-• Limit your ratings to the therapist’s professional abilities.
+• Focus only on the therapist’s professional abilities.

-• Do not post a rating if you have not been a client of this therapist.
+• Post a rating only if you have been an actual client of that therapist.

-• The Site reserves the right to remove any ratings deemed as inappropriate, or which may or may not appear to impersonate anyone else or that otherwise violate the Site Guidelines and Terms of Use Agreement.
+• The site may remove ratings that appear inappropriate, impersonate others, or violate the Site Guidelines and Terms of Use Agreement.

 Read More